-According to Gizelle McIntyre, Director at The Institute of People Development work readiness programmes need to be well designed and implemented within a proper framework within an organisation.
-“This could include a curriculum that is made up of various programmes to encourage engagement, develop value based mind-sets and provide additional skills.”
-This should focus on aspects such as: Fit for Purpose, i.e. mastery of the skill or functioning knowledge required for the workplace; Field Specific Knowledge, i.e. mastery of the body of knowledge linked to the job role; and Attitudes, Behaviours and Values, i.e. assimilation of the norms and values to allow the graduate to work professionally within the culture of the organisation.
+According to Gizelle McIntyre, Director at The Institute of People Development, work readiness programmes need to be well designed and implemented within a proper framework within an organisation.
+This could include a curriculum that is made up of various programmes to encourage engagement, develop value based mind-sets and provide additional skills to employees.

 So how is work readiness achieved?
-“Simply put, work readiness is built into organisational strategy by providing the tools, methods, and processes to attract, select and support the new entrant through this transition,” confirms McIntyre.
-“However, organisations in South Africa have to consider the local context.
+According to McIntyre, “Simply put, work readiness is built into organisational strategy by providing the tools, methods, and processes to attract, select and support the new entrant through this transition.
+However, organisations in South Africa have to consider the local context.
 They need to take into account the vast unskilled labour pool, including the unemployed youth.”

 South Africa has the third highest unemployed youth figure in the world.
-This demographic comprises youth that do not have access to networks that connect people to workplaces.
-“They live in communities with high unemployment numbers, which makes the transition into the workplace more difficult, due to a lack of knowledge of work culture.
+This demographic comprises of youth that do not have access to networks that connect people to workplaces.
+They often live in communities with high unemployment rates, which makes the transition into the workplace more difficult, due to a lack of knowledge of work culture.
 As a result, they face poor economic growth prospects and are confused by the nature of work changing rapidly.

 “Progressive organisations are recognising that they can no longer operate as if they were a separate system,” concludes McIntyre.
 “They realise that they form part of the broader social and economic system.
 Their survival depends on them reading current tendencies and trends.
 Adapting their process is not just about being socially responsible; it is also being able to thrive in the new economy by bringing in staff that can support a new generation of strategies, products and services - which will create a sustainable future and, at the same time, a workforce that thrives.
 It is not about being reactive, but being proactive in the face of a constantly changing world.”